piratte/auger-FTS-utils/README.md

 Description of the rest of the input parameters is printed out when running the script with the `-h` switch.

+## grepFileByError

+Usage: `grepFileByError.py [options] jobID error_regexp`

+The script is used to extract transfers that failed due to a particular error.
+The error description should be in the form of a regural expression.
+The script outputs the pairs of source destination SURLs, thus it can be easily used as output of the `submitFTS` script.
+The output is printed on the console.

+If the user can find out all the distinct errors, that occurred during the jobs transfers using the `-u` option.

+Description of the rest of the input parameters is printed out when running the script with the `-h` switch.

 ## Example usage

+### Tranfer example
 ```
 $ ./lfc-find-replicas.py -o transfer-input-file -r 'srm://golias100.farm.particle.cz/dpm/farm.particle.cz/home/auger/' /grid/auger/prod/B2015FixedETIronEpos_gr352/en18.500/th38.000/095487